This post is also available in: French

 Where to eat in Milos island Greece

-So if you are wandering where to eat in Milos I recommend eating in all of these places.
+So if you are wondering where to eat in Milos I recommend eating in all of these places.

 This seafront taverna is located in the beautiful seaside village of Apollonia.
 I have eaten there many times.
 It offers a big variety of dishes and it’s a great place to eat fresh fish.